chrispecoraro/adobe-brackets-phpstorm/README.md

 adobe-brackets-phpstorm
 =======================

-Remap some of the Adobe Brackets shortcuts to match those of PHPStorm.
+Remap some of the Adobe Brackets shortcuts to match those of PHPStorm and/or WebStorm.
-N.B.
-Remapper doesn't appear to support the SHIFT-SHIFT shortcut combination.
+N.B: SHIFT-SHIFT cannot be recreated.
+Updated to Brackets 1.0 keymap.json mechanism

 Plugins Installed: